2013年9月19日 星期四

 The secrets of German success

-Germany, the industrial powerhouse of Europe and the world's second-largest exporter, has achieved an economic successl.
+Germany, the industrial powerhouse of Europe and the world's second-largest exporter, has achieved an economic success.
 Despite working fewer hours, having a workforce that is not exceptionally productive, and children spending less time in school compared to its neighbors, Germany's economy has proven to be resilient and powerful.
 This article discusses the secrets behind Germany's economic strength and explores the lessons that other nations can learn from this remarkable success story.

 1. The Eurozone Advantage: Germany's decision to adopt the euro provided a significant boost to its exports.
 By sharing a currency with other European countries, including some with less competitive economies, Germany benefited from a weaker currency.
 This, in turn, made its products more affordable for consumers abroad, fueling its export-led growth.